jxxcarlson/elm-cell-grid/README.md

     = CellGrid ( Int, Int ) (Array a)
 ```

-Two applications are given in
+There are two on-line demo applications: [Conway's game of life](https://jxxcarlson.github.io/app/gameoflife2.html), and [a simulation
-the `examples` folder: Conway's game of life, and a simulation
+of heat conduction](https://jxxcarlson.github.io/app/heat-model.html).
+See the `examples` folder on [GitHub](https://github.com/jxxcarlson/elm-cell-grid)
-of heat conduction.
+for the code.
 In the first example, we use the type
 `CellGrid State`, where

 ```